Please wear a facemask when visiting the Surgery, even if only to collect your prescription. The Surgery cannot supply face masks.

 When visiting the Heathfield and Firs Surgeries, as per national guidance, we now request that patients over 5 years old wear protection over their mouth and nose.
 This can be a mask, face covering or scarf.
 We appreciate your support and understanding.

-In line with NHS England Covid guidance the Heathfield and Firs Surgeries have moved over to "total telephone triage" during the pandemic.
+In line with NHS England Covid guidance the Heathfield and Firs Surgeries have moved over to "total telephone consultation" during the pandemic.
 As we open the doors to more patients on a face to face basis we would like to ask you to continue to help allow us to do this in as safe a way as possible, by wearing masks and using the hand sanitiser provided.

 We are very limited in the number of the patients we can safely accommodate inside the surgery to comply with social distancing.
 Please can you prepare for the weather as although we will do our best to prioritise the vulnerable if needed to wait inside depending on numbers you may need to wait outside for a period!